brightbox/docs.brightbox.com/content/guides/manager/api-clients.md

 section: Brightbox Manager
 ---

+An API Client can be used to provide API access to a single account.
-An API Client is required whenever you authenticate with the API, such as when you use the [command line interface](/guides/cli/).
+API Clients are most useful when writing scripts, such as when you're writing [Fog](/guides/ruby/fog/) scripts or automating use of the [command line interface](/guides/cli/).

 You can create multiple API Clients, which allows you to selectively revoke access at a later date.
-For example, you might allocate an API Client for each member of your team.
+For example, you might allocate an API Client for each script you create.

 ### Generating API Clients

-To generate a new API Client, click the "Accont & Billing" button in the sidebar and then the "API Access" tab at the top right.
+To generate a new API Client, click the settings button (the cog) in the sidebar and then the `API Access` link from the dropdown.

 ![](/images/manage-api-clients.png)